linode/docs/docs/guides/applications/configuration-management/ansible/secrets-management-with-ansible/index.md

 Ansible stands out for its capabilities in automating server provisioning and management.
 The structure of Ansible's playbooks, its ability to group and organize resources, and numerous other features make it an asset for administering servers.

-But Ansible's operations often necessitate that your playbooks leverage secrets like server passwords, access tokens, and API keys.
+However, Ansible's operations often necessitate that your playbooks leverage secrets like server passwords, access tokens, and API keys.

 To bring security to the convenience of your Ansible setup, you should be using a secrets management process.
-Secrets management continues to let Ansible operate in automating your server tasks, with all the access it needs.
-At the same time, secrets management keeps your secrets safely out of plain-text files and other vulnerable locations.
+Secrets management continues to let Ansible automate your server tasks, with all the access it needs.
+At the same time, secrets management keeps your secrets safely out of plain text files and other vulnerable locations.

 In this tutorial, learn the most useful methods for implementing secrets management with your Ansible setup.
-The tutorial covers a range of methods, from the simple to the scalable, and helps you compare them to choose the right fit.
+The tutorial covers a range of methods, from simple to scalable, and helps you hoose the right fit.

 ## Before You Begin

 1. If you have not already done so, create a Linode account.
 See our [Getting Started with Linode](/docs/guides/getting-started/) guide.

 1. Follow our guide on [Getting Started With Ansible: Basic Installation and Setup](/docs/guides/getting-started-with-ansible/).
 Specifically, follow the sections on setting up a control node and managed nodes, configuring Ansible, and creating an Ansible inventory.

 1. Refer to our guide [Automate Server Configuration with Ansible Playbooks](/docs/guides/running-ansible-playbooks/) for an overview of Ansible playbooks and their operations.

 ## Secrets in Ansible